mircealungu/student-projects/thesis-writing.md

 Use the web application, not the chorme extension.
 You don't have to get the paid version: if you address the observations in the free version, your text should already be much more readable.
-2. Since none of these tools is perfect, Word will catch some problems that Grammarly will not, so pass your text also through word.
+2. Word will catch some problems that Grammarly will not, so please paste your text in it too and take care of the highlighted problems.